code0monkey1/clean-architecture-typescript-learn/README.md

 > " The name of something declared in an outer circle must not be mentioned by the code in the an inner circle .
 That includes, functions, classes, variables, or any other named software entity. "
 >
+>Data formats used in an outer circle should not be used by an inner circle, especially if those formats are generate by a framework in an outer circle.
+We don’t want anything in an outer circle to impact the inner circles.
+>
 > -- Uncle Bob

 It is imperative that we ensure that none of the structures in the inner layers can know about any of the outer layers, but the outer layers `can and should` know about the inner layers .